kdkasad/typst-homework-template/manual.typ

   Defaults to ```typc datetime.today()```.
 ]

+#arg(`course`, ("content", "string", "none"))[
+  Course for which the document is being written.
+  Defaults to `none`.
+  See also @sec:page-header for details on how the course name is shortened for use in the page header.
+]

 The following options do not take effect immediately, but are used to set default options for the ```typc problem()``` and
 ```typc parts()``` functions provided by this template.